apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-assets/README.md

 `APOS_BUNDLE=1 node app`

+If in your environment the bundle has already been extracted and the root directory is now read-only, you can use this additional environment variable to avoid an error from `tar`:

+`APOS_BUNDLE=1 APOS_EXTRACT_BUNDLE=0 node app`

 Alternatively, if you specified an explicit bundle name to `--create-bundle` when using `apostrophe:generation`, stored it to git and deployed it, you can specify that bundle name as the value of APOS_BUNDLE.
 But this is more work; we recommend the easy way.